Instability of microbial droplets growing on viscous substrates: Boundary integral formulation

 In this system, the density $\sigma$ can be determined independently of $\bu$ and $p$ from Eq. (\ref{eq:sigma}).
 Moreover, taking the divergence of (\ref{eq:u}) and using (\ref{eq:divu}), we find

 where the operators $\cN_\Omega$ and $\cV_{\Omega,\kappa}$ are

 which are the hypersingular operator and the volume potential of the two-dimensional Laplacian, respectively.
-Here $\fpint$ denotes the Hadamard finite part integral.
+Here $\fpint$ denotes the Hadamard finite part integral, whose precise interpretation will be discussed in the following section.
 Given $\sigma$, Eq. (\ref{eq:N[p]}) can then be solved for $p$, independently of the velocity.
 Finally, once $p$ and $\sigma$ are determined, the velocity is evaluated using Eq. (\ref{eq:u}).
 For the following, we will suppress the $2{\rm D}$ subscript and use the notation $\nabla := \grads$ and $\Delta := \laps$.
-For simplicity we take $\kappa = 0$; the effect of this constant can be found in appendix \ref{app:constant}.
+For concreteness we take $\kappa = 0$, which can be shown to effectively correspond to a depth $H \approx -1$ consistent with the experiments of \cite{atis2019microbial}; see appendix \ref{app:constant}.

 Before proceeding, it is interesting to note that the integro-differential formulation closely resembles models of tumor growth and proliferating cell collectives on rigid substrates \citep{greenspan1976growth,lowengrub2009nonlinear, weady2024mechanics}.
 In the simplest case, these models take the form